 Our story: a series of fortunate events

-In 2019, fed up with my office job and looking to make a career change, I revisited that conversation with India many moons before and it turned out we both still wanted it.
+In 2019, fed up with my office job and looking to make a career change, India and I revisited that conversation from many moons before and it turned out we both still wanted it.
 Events transpired with India’s business that meant the time had come to act on turning a pipe dream into reality.
 We didn’t have to wait for retirement after all!

-So we decided that we would start looking at what might be out there, maybe in a few months when we’d sorted out our house for sale, and drew up a long list of all the ‘must haves’ and ‘would likes’ of our ideal place, this time from a campsite in Pembrokeshire in gale force winds!
+So we decided to start looking at what might be out there, maybe in a few months when we’d got our house ready for sale.
+We drew up a long list of all the ‘must haves’ and ‘would likes’ of our ideal place, this time from a campsite in Pembrokeshire in gale force winds!

 Fortunately we didn’t have to wait.
 Completely by chance, and Facebook’s algorithms, that very week we discovered Higher Culloden Farm via a group post!
 The previous owners were looking for someone to take it on and continue what they’d started – back-to-nature holidays in this beautiful corner of north Cornwall.
 We jumped at the chance to come and stay on a cold December weekend to see what it was like.
 (Interesting side story: on the way down from Bristol, we asked our son if he remembered where we were going and out of the blue he said “Our new home”!
 O_o)